aquametaverse/mint-house-powered-by-zora/README.md

 > **Mint House Aqua is a web platform designed to onboard real-world artisans and niche creators – initially focusing on watercraft shapers, coastal artists, and musicians – into the Web3 economy.
 Leveraging Zora Protocol, our solution simplifies collaborative NFT minting, management, and sales, featuring automated on-chain revenue splitting for creators involved with the Aqua Metaverse and beyond.**

-*(This project is built upon the `mint-house-powered-by-zora` codebase developed during the [Name of Hackathon, e.g., ETHGlobal XYZ] hackathon.)*
+*(This project is built upon the `mint-house-powered-by-zora` codebase developed during the AKINDO WaveHack hackathon.)*

 ## The Problem